sphinge/compiler-playground/README.md

 ## Parser
 The parsers works with an input-string, a stack, and the generated parsing-table, as shown in the lecture.

+## intermediate representation

+The IR is 3AC-like C.
+We use the parse tree to calculate synthesized and inherited attributes of each production.
+For this we have functions that represent Syntax directed definitions.
+(SDDfunctions.py) For more detailed info, see Issue ezc/bluecompiler#15

 ## Contributions
 - **Project Management:**
 Alexander